-Today’s post comes from Patricia Pyrka (and her son Finnan) who recently visited Arrowhead Provincial Park.
+In today’s post, Patricia Pyrka (and her son Finnan) share their 2018 visit to Arrowhead Provincial Park.

 When you love the outdoors and have a child in a wheelchair, things tend to get a bit more complicated.